Racheal7/Web-Proxy/README.md

 Open terminal and type in the command "**python(or python 3) web_proxy.py [optional port number]**".
 You can input the port number of your choice, by default the port number is 2022.

 Open a browser and type "**localhost:2022**" and the browser will take you to the *comp3310.ddns.net* website.
 If you choose another port number, change the port number in the URL accordingly.

+### Note
+Please reference to this repository when using the code.